Nigel DeCoopman, Program & Finance Associate

 He was the Financial Times’ Africa correspondent, and later UN correspondent, with tours in Iraq and Afghanistan.
 After leaving newspapers he moved into public interest communications, including with the advocacy group Avaaz.org, IOM (after the Haiti earthquake), IRENA (renewable energy), UNHCR (refugees), and OCHA, as speechwriter for Valerie Amos, the UN’s humanitarian aid chief.
 He lives in the Surrey Hills of southern England, and loves games and e-biking on the heath.

 Qi Zheng, Outreach Officer, Government and Intergovernmental Organizations

 Qi ZHENG has over 8 years of experience working on climate change and development.
 She is an Outreach Officer at C2G in charge of engaging governments and intergovernmental organisations.

-Qi previously worked as programme manager for UK Committee on Climate Change on a UK-China cooperation on climate risks.
+Qi previously worked as programme manager for the UK Committee on Climate Change on a UK-China cooperation on climate risks.
 Prior to that, she spent 5 years in China working as policy officer on climate change for the British Embassy in Beijing and as campaign officer for Oxfam Hong Kong.